romanejaquez/toursyapp/README.md

-# sampleapp
+# ToursyApp

-A new Flutter project.
+A Flutter app for tourism in the Dominican Republic.

 ## Getting Started